svssathvik7/docs/docs/developers/sdk/react-hooks/SwapAndInitiate.md

 2. **Secret Manager Validation**:
    Before initiating a swap, the availability of the `secretManager` is checked.
 This ensures that the atomic swap can be securely facilitated.
-   - The `secretManager` is responsible for handling secrets, which are stored and retrieved via the client’s localStorage.
+   - The `secretManager` is responsible for handling secrets.
    - GardenProvider manages the `secretManager`, so developers don’t need to worry about its lifecycle or maintenance.

 3. **Order Creation and Source Chain Initiation**: